oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims) {#sd_digests_claim}

-The property `sd_digests` MUST be used by the issuer to include digests of the salted claim values for any claim that is intended to be selectively disclosable.
+The property `sd_digests` MUST be used by the Issuer to include digests of the salted claim values for any claim that is intended to be selectively disclosable.

-The issuer MUST choose a new, cryptographically random salt value for each claim value.
+The Issuer MUST choose a new, cryptographically random salt value for each claim value.
 The salt value MUST then be encoded as a string.
 It is RECOMMENDED to base64url-encode the salt value.

-The issuer MUST generate the digests over a JSON literal according to [@!RFC8259] that is formed by
+The Issuer MUST generate the digests over a JSON literal according to [@!RFC8259] that is formed by
 JSON-encoding an object with the following contents: